btcguide/btcguide.github.io/equipment-advanced.md

 title: Equipment (Advanced)
 ---

+#### Recommended Additions
+* 1 extra MicroSD card - so each hardware wallet has its own dedicated MicroSD card.
+* 3 x physical metal bitcoin seed storage devices (review of several [https://blog.lopp.net/metal-bitcoin-seed-storage-stress-test-round-iii/](here)) - more durable than pen and paper

 ## Buying Hardware Wallets
 To reduce the risk of tampering or counterfeits, you can buy your hardware wallets directly from the manufacturer in-person at a conference/meetup.